 I spent some of my formative years around canals.
 Wretched affairs they mostly were too: stagnant, slow-moving, oil-slicked and rancid; anachronisms even then; relics of a way of life already in steady, irretrievable decline.
-Occasionally worked, invariably neglected, their banks and towpaths were places for chance meetings laden with promise, menace, sometimes both at once: for fights, spontaneous or pre-arranged; furtive sexual encounters (or stolen moments of romance – depending on your point of view); or for simply passing the time of day with a fellow traveller.
+Occasionally worked, invariably neglected, their banks and towpaths were places for chance meetings laden with promise, menace, sometimes both at once: for fights, spontaneous or pre-arranged; furtive liaisons (or stolen moments of romance – depending on your point of view); or for simply passing the time of day with a fellow traveller.
 The latter being nothing more than a euphemism for having a good old grumble: one of the many ways in which we made our own amusement back then.

 By the time I’d reached school leaving age I’d probably seen enough miles of canal-side to last a rational person a lifetime.
 Fortunately I’d also discovered by then that there are canals and there are canals…

 Walking a rural towpath at a quiet time puts me in mind of those science fiction films where time continuums (continua?) overlap; repeatedly cutting from blurred activity to slow motion sequence and back again.
 The water itself sets an unhurried background rhythm, quickened occasionally by the opening of a lock.
 It’s rare to find a boat moving at more than steady walking pace; livestock at the water’s edge will barely raise their heads to glance at passers-by.
 Similarly the heron; too transfixed on events below the surface to break its concentration.